 June 6 – July 28, 2022

-• Reception: June 16, 5:30-7:30 pm with live music
+- Reception: June 16, 5:30–7:30 pm with live music

-• Artist Talk: 6:15 pm
+- Artist Talk: 6:15 pm

-• Additional 2 1/2 day workshop: Tuesday, June 14 through Thursday, June 16
+- Additional 2 1/2 day workshop: Tuesday, June 14 through Thursday, June 16

 For more workshop information visit, Parkland.edu/CarolCarterWorkshop

-When asked, Carol explains, "My influences, early in my career, included David Hockney and Eric Fischl, and as I have matured in my art, I find Joseph Raffael influences me.
+Carol explains, "My influences, early in my career, included David Hockney and Eric Fischl, and as I have matured in my art, I find Joseph Raffael influences me.
 Coincidentally, I worked exclusively in watercolor for the first ten years of my life as an artist.
 Today, I work in both watercolor and acrylic.
-My goal is to create work with intimacy, mysteriousness, and sensuality.
+My goal is to create work with intimacy, mystery, and sensuality.
 But, at its best, my work also has an edge; something in it that takes a moment, a second look, an effort to comprehend."

 You may enter any door on the main campus to visit the gallery; however, we suggest using the M1 parking lot on the north side of campus and entering door M1 due to summer construction.
 Then, follow the signs to the gallery, located on the north side of the X wing.
 Parkland College recommends wearing face coverings while visiting campus.

 All events in the accessible gallery are free and open to the public.
-Parkland College is a section 504/ADA-compliant institution.
+Parkland College is a Section 504/ADA-compliant institution.
 For accommodation, call 217/353-2338 or email accessibilityservices@parkland.edu.

 [Image detail: Blistering Effect of Hearing the News, watercolor, 30 x 22 inches, 2020]